iscas-system/Hydra/Readme.md

 ### Use pre-generated cases
 `cases/20_ddl.csv` and `cases/30_ddl.csv` are pre-generated cases.
-The former one is the _light workload_ while the latter one is the _heavy workload_.
+The former is the _light workload_ while the latter is the _heavy workload_.

 ## Report Analysis
 A report is generated to show all the metrics we evaluate.
 It is a json file with the below format.
 Explanatory comments have been included in the json to explain the meanings of the fields.